Why Change Management is the Missing Piece of Customer Success

 The ADKAR Model is helpful because it shows customer training alone isn’t enough.
 The path from buying intention to business results requires a fundamental change in human behavior.
 Ultimately new software users must have an Awareness of the “what” and the “why.”
 Why did we buy this?
 What problem are we trying to solve?
 Why this?
 Why now?
 And what's the cost of not going along with it?
 That's often overlooked.
 And building that Desire or “What's in it for me?”
 How is this going to make my life better or different?
 And finally, building and reinforcing skills until usage becomes habitual.
 For SaaS, this creates that magical application “stickiness” all entrepreneurs want: the product delivers its promised value, leading users to avoid switching to something else.

-Achieving Greater Customer Success
+Improve Customer Success

 When I talk to people in my community, I frequently describe the need for customer success managers on the front line and customer success leadership to understand the people side of change.
 Adoption means more than just doing the technical integration, deployment and training.
 It’s about getting users to change their behavior.
 There’s a huge opportunity for sellers of software, particularly within the SaaS community, to pay close attention to change management and how it works in tandem with customer success.